igvteam/igv-docs/igv-docs/docs/UserGuide/navigation.md

 - Type _All_ into the locus search box, which is next to the chromosome dropdown menu

 The screenshot below shows a whole genome view with segmented copy number data.
-In the area below the tool bar, the tick marks indicate the chromomosome boundaries, and each chromosome is labeled.
+In the area below the tool bar, the tick marks indicate the chromosome boundaries, and each chromosome is labeled.

 ![Whole genome view](img/wholegenome_withsegdata.png)